 You can do this in many ways.

-While I don’t do this exercise every day, if I wake up feeling slightly anxious or stressed, I take the extra minute to ground and get connected.
+While I don’t do this exercise daily, I take the extra minute to ground and get connected if I wake up feeling slightly anxious or stressed.
 Another technique I use most days is to place one hand on my heart and one on my stomach and just breathe for a few minutes.

 What makes you feel settled?
 I have a client who feels better when she makes her bed.
 If she doesn’t, her day seems to go downhill.

 What works for you?
 Tidy up your workspace.
 Get the clothes in the hamper.
 Whatever makes you feel more settled in your physical space is worth the effort.